csells/fibscli/README.md

 - play backgammon

 # UI TODO
-- ok to click on an opponent piece when you're hitting them
 - move a hit piece *after* it's been hit
 - clicking on the board should clear the selected pip piece
 - draw moving pieces on top of other pieces